 If you have dark circles and bags under your eyes, you are most likely hoping for the benefits of a blepharoplasty (eyelid lift) which often uncovers hidden beauty of the eyes.
 A facelift may provide some improvement, however, it will not meet the expectations of most patients whose primary concern is the bags under or dark circles around the eyes.
 It is most common that patients with these two concerns, have a combination of procedures which may include facelift, blepharoplasty, and skin resurfacing.
 Also keep in mind that a facelift does not address the surface or textural changes (such as fine wrinkles) in the skin.

 As we age, our skin loses its elasticity.
-A facelift is most often performed to “lift” and remove sagging skin and as a result eliminate some wrinkles, but not all.
-Fine skin wrinkles usually are not affected by facelift and may require other treatments such as Botox, fillers, or skin resurfacing.
+A facelift is most often performed to “lift” and remove sagging skin and as a result reduce some wrinkles, but not all.
+Fine skin wrinkles usually are not affected by facelift and may require other treatments such as Botulinum Toxin, fillers, or skin resurfacing.
 While patients commonly see some improvement in nasolabial folds and marionette lines (wrinkles below the corners of the lip), those will not be completely effaced by facelift and commonly require adjunctive treatments, such as fillers or fat transfer.
 Wrinkles around the mouth don’t get affected by facelift at all and need to be addressed with other modalities.

 A facelift is a lengthy and complex procedure.
 It also demands relatively healthy skin if serious complications are to be avoided.
 Because of this, patients with any significant medical problems including heart, lung, or kidney disease, vascular disease, blood clotting problems, or autoimmune diseases should, in the majority of cases, not have this procedure performed.
 There are a few rare skin disorders where facelifts should also be avoided.
 These include progeria (premature aging disease) and Ehlers-Danlos (collagen defect) syndrome.
 Smokers, no matter how few cigarettes they smoke, should not have a facelift performed unless they completely abstain from cigarettes both before and after surgery.
 The length of time to abstain will vary depending on the surgeon but will be at least two weeks before and two weeks after surgery.
 A nicotine patch is just as harmful as a cigarette and cannot substitute for abstinence.
 A smoker who wishes to have a facelift must be honest with themselves and their surgeon or horrible complications can result including loss of a large portion of the skin on the face requiring reconstructive surgery.
 Finally, patients with unrealistic expectations should avoid this procedure.
 As discussed above, a facelift is not the answer for major problems occurring in your life.
 In addition, while it may make you look younger and refreshed, you will not look like a teenager.
 Facelift simply reverses some of the changes that have occurred because of aging.
 The only way to know if you are being realistic is to talk honestly and openly with your surgeon.